Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952) is an idea that fixes the naive uniform random sampling from the experience replay used in DQN.
 The paper talks at length at how you can make this more efficient, because otherwise you will have to do computation and search over all elements in the experience replay (~ 1,000,000 elements) which will be super expensive for every step in the network.
 They use some nice ideas like KD trees to do this.

-N-Step Q-Learning doesn't have a paper as it is a very idea but it is used in the Rainbow paper.
-Due to the fact that we are using e-greedy Q-Learning and learning off-policy, we can't easily use eligibility traces.
+N-Step Q-Learning -> Due to the fact that we are using e-greedy Q-Learning and learning off-policy, we can't easily use eligibility traces.
 You can get around this and doing Q(lambda) by doing something like keep track of whenever you acted randomly, and stop updating the rewards at that point.
 This can be quite awkward though.
-A simple idea is just use an n-step target for the update.
+A simple idea is just use an n-step target (in the forward view) for the update.
 This is also a little awkward as the first state will have n-steps of reward to approximate and the final non-terminal state will just have a 1-step target, but that is okay.
-This should get nice gains by reducing variance, especially early in the training phase.
+This should help acclerate learning by propagating rewards back to previous states.

 [Rainbow: Combining improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298) combines all of the above techniques and the distributional c-51 algorithm below into one algorithm that does super well.